 The International Organisation of Vine and Wine estimates global wine consumption at just 214 to 214.2 million hectoliters in 2024, the lowest level since 1961, while production fell to around 225 to 226 million hectoliters, also a six-decade low.

-This means the total reservoir from which fine wine gets drawn is shrinking in absolute terms, even before accounting for bottles consumed each year that permanently exit available supply.
+This means the total reservoir from which fine wine gets drawn is shrinking in absolute terms, even before you account for the bottles consumed each year that permanently exit available supply.

-A bottle of Château Lafite 2015 represents a fixed historical fact, once bottled, supply only decreases as bottles get consumed or damaged.
-There exists no equivalent of secondary stock issuance or debt refinancing in the wine cellar.
+A bottle of Château Lafite 2015 is a fixed historical fact.
+Once bottled, supply only decreases as bottles get consumed or damaged.
+You will not find any equivalent of secondary stock issuance or debt refinancing in the wine cellar.

 Fine Wine's €30 Billion Market Offers What Equities Can't